-4.1 Changing the fuse
+4.2.2 Changing the fuse

-- Turn off the power switch and unplug the mains plug. - Unscrew the fuse holder on the back of the stand base with a screwdriver. - Replace the fuse and reinsert the holder in its socket.
+- Turn off the power switch and unplug the mains plug. - Lay the microscope on its side. - Unscrew the fuse holder D with a screwdriver. - Replace the fuse and reinsert the holder in its socket.